Amazon Great Indian Sale Dates Announced, Deals Previewed

 Amazon's Great Indian Sale is coming back this month.
 The sale will kick off from January 20 and will go on until January 23.
-The four-day sale promises big deals on smartphones, laptops, cameras, headphones, appliances, and a lot more.
+The four-day Amazon sale promises big deals on smartphones, laptops, cameras, headphones, appliances, and a lot more.
 The Great Indian Sale will include great deals from lakhs of sellers, according to Amazon.
 The online marketplace has tied up with HDFC Bank to offer 10 percent instant discount to its customers during the Amazon sale.
+The e-retail giant is also going to provide no-cost EMI options.

 While the Great Indian Sale will begin from January 20, Prime members will have early access to the Amazon sale starting 12 noon on January 19.
 That's 12 hours before everyone else can get their hands on the deals on the Great Indian sale.